 I arrived in Singapore on a Wednesday afternoon, a bit disheveled from a late night in Bangkok.
 I had stayed up until after 2am, chatting with the crew at the Oasis Hostel in Chinatown, not ready to say goodbye.

-My friend and her husband had already been in Singapore for a few days by the time I arrived.
+My friend and her husband, who were there on business, had already been in Singapore for a few days.
+They were staying at the five star resort on Sentosa Island where the business retreat was being held.
 She instructed me to take a Grab (ride share service) to the cafe across the street from their hotel.
 There, we would discuss the best way to discretely get me, and my backpack, into their room.

-We sat at the cafe, plotting, while I stuffed my face with a sandwich that cost more than what I’d spent on several days worth of food in Bangkok.
+At the cafe we made a plan while I stuffed my face with a sandwich that cost more than what I’d spent on several days worth of food in Bangkok.
 (It was friggin delicious though.)

-I wasn’t at all worried about the accommodation situation.
-In all the years I’ve been traveling and stay-cationing in Las Vegas, I have never admitted to having more that two guests in a room.
+I wasn’t at all worried about the accommodation situation but wanted to make sure she was comfortable with it.
+In all the years I’ve been traveling, and stay-cationing in Las Vegas, I have never admitted to having more that two guests in a room.
 Never.
 And no one has ever said anything, let alone kicked me out or charged me extra.
-To ease her mind I reminded her that, worst case scenario, I could go stay at a hostel in town.
+To ease her mind I reminded her that, worst case scenario, I could go stay at a hostel downtown (I of course wouldn’t be able to afford to stay area on Sentosa Island).
 No big deal!

 We decided she’d carry in my bags, since she was a registered guest, and I’d walk in beside her, my hair wrapped in my gray scarf to tone down my brightness.
 As I suspected, no one paid us any attention let alone tried to bust us.
 I was in!